EPA Scrubs Climate Change Sections From Website

 Since at least 1997, the EPA’s climate change website had been place to learn about climate science, the causes of climate change (including how it is “extremely likely that human activities have been the dominant cause” of recent climate changes), and how the phenomenon is affecting the U.S. and world.
 The site also explained what the agency was doing to counteract the problem, as well as how Americans could reduce their own impact.

-“Climate change” no longer appears in the site’s “environmental topics” drop-down navigation menu, and pages containing detailed climate and other scientific data were also taken down, and the section that used to be there now forwards to the aforementioned placeholder page.
+“Climate change” no longer appears in the site’s “environmental topics” drop-down navigation menu, and the pages containing detailed climate and other scientific data were also taken down.
 Also gone is information regarding the Obama administration’s Clean Power Plan, which the Trump administration is already working to dismantle, along with other EPA climate rules.

-The “students guide to global climate change,” which also contains information that is inconsistent with Pruitt and the Trump’s beliefs on the subject, remains on the website, but that might simply be an oversight.
+The “students guide to global climate change,” which also contains information that is inconsistent with Pruitt and Trump’s beliefs on the subject, remains on the website, but that may simply be an oversight.

-It’s not clear what the rewritten website will claim, if and when it is ever updated under Pruitt, but here’s what an agency spokesman said in a statement released in Friday night’s news dump:
+It’s not clear what the rewritten climate change section will claim, if and when it is ever updated under Pruitt, but here’s what an agency spokesman said in a statement released in Friday night’s news dump:

 As EPA renews its commitment to human health and clean air, land, and water, our website needs to reflect the views of the leadership of the agency.
 We want to eliminate confusion by removing outdated language first and making room to discuss how we’re protecting the environment and human health by partnering with states and working within the law.